-Learn why we need multicultural response, what must we do?
+Learn why we need the multicultural response.
+What must we do?

 Why multicultural response?

-It is a ministry focusing on mustering the responses of the Christian community to the multicultural situation and trend in South Canterbury.
+It is a ministry focusing on stimulating the Christian community’s responses to the multicultural situation and trend in South Canterbury.

-It is the host’s (New Zealand-based Christians) response to the guests who have come to work and live in Timaru and regions beyond.
+The multicultural response is the host’s (New Zealand-based Christians) response to the migrants who have come from other countries to work and live in Timaru and regions beyond.

 It is an opportunity to get to know people coming from different places, fellowship with them in the spirit of Christian love.